NCERT Book Solutions Class 7 Geography Chapter 6

 1. Which are the three broad categories of natural vegetation?

-2. Mention the uses of coniferous forest.
+2. Mention the uses of coniferous forests.